zehreken/simple-blog-generator/posts/2020-08-08-profiling-rust-on-macos.markdown

 layout = "post"
-title = "Profile Rust on macOS" updated = "Last updated: 2020-08-08" markdown = """
+title = "Profiling Rust on macOS" updated = "Last updated: 2020-08-08" markdown = """
 I've been writing Rust for a while and I think it is time to profile my Rust programs.
 There are not many options on macOS unfortunately but the one option we have which is Xcode Instruments is pretty good.